RAPcores/rapcores/docs/dev.md

 ## Test Benches

-The main RAPCore source is tested for compatibility against Yosys, IVerilog, and Verilator.
+The main RAPcores source is tested for compatibility against Yosys, IVerilog, and Verilator.
 In-tree testbenches use the Yosys suite with either the default 'sim' or 'cxxrtl' backends.

 ### Yosys Sim Bench